friendlyantz/friendlyantz/_posts/2020-09-14-descision-made.md

   - personal
   - professional_growth
 ---
-Today, 14-Sep-2020, I made a descision to switch into tech, my old-time passion.
-I feel like future me ig going to appreciate descision by today-me, going though a challanging times...
+Today, 14-Sep-2020, I made a decision to switch into tech, my old-time passion.
+I feel like future me is going to appreciate decision by today-me, going though a challenging times...

 ---